Jessica Alupo: Career

 In 2001, she entered politics as a candidate for the Katakwi District women's representative.
 She ran on the ticket of the National Resistance Movement (NRM) political party.
 She won and was re-elected in 2006.
-In 2009, she was appointed as state minister for youth and children affairs.
+In 2009, she was appointed as the state minister for youth and children's affairs.
 In 2011, she was re-elected to her parliamentary constituency.
-In the cabinet reshuffle of 27 May 2011, she was promoted to the post of minister of education and sports.
+In the cabinet reshuffle of 27 May 2011, she was promoted to the post of Minister of Education and Sports.
 She replaced Namirembe Bitamazire, who was dropped from the cabinet.

 Personal life

 Alupo is married to Innocent Tukashaba.
 She is reported to enjoy reading, community mobilization, and travel.